patnir/starterminiapp/README.md

 - Change `primaryCategory` and `tags` to fit your use case
 - Update `splashBackgroundColor` if desired
 - Keep the asset URLs pointing to `/icon.png`, `/splash.png`, `/hero.png` (or update if you change asset names)

+**Update embed metadata** in `app/layout.tsx`:

+- Replace `starterminiapp.com` with your domain in the `fc:miniapp` metadata
+- Update the `name`, `title`, and `description` fields
+- Ensure image URLs point to your assets
+- The embed controls how your app appears when shared in Base and Farcaster feeds

 **Replace the assets** in `/public`:
 - `icon.png` - 1024×1024px PNG (app icon)